Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 An app project named `Photo Album Native` has already been created for you.
 This app project contains a NativeScript project named `Photo Album Native Code` where you will store all the core logic of your application.
 The NativeScript project is provisioned with a few images and an SDK which you will need later on.
 The `Photo Album Native Code` project is now opened, and let's first quickly examine its structure:

-* **app** The `app` folder contains the entire app functionality.
+* **app** This folder contains the entire app functionality.
 * **bootstrap.js** This file contains the code that initializes your project as a native app.
-* **app.js** The app.js module contains application specific code, such as which page is the starting page of the application.
+* **app.js** This module contains application specific code, such as which page is the starting page of the application.
-* **app.css** The main CSS file of the application.
+* **app.css** This is the main CSS file of the application.
 The styles you define here are applied to the content of all pages.
 * **main-page.js** This is the main JavaScript file used to implement the business logic of the initial page.
 * **main-page.xml** This is the file used to implement the UI of the initial page.
-* **App_Resources** The App_Resources folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.
+* **App_Resources** This folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.
 * **tns_modules** The tns_modules folder contains the NativeScript libraries for accessing the native device platform functionality.
 Libraries might consist of platform-specific and common files and an index.js that exports the module.
 Platform-specific files contain platform-specific NativeScript code.
 When you build your app for iOS or Android, AppBuilder automatically picks up the needed platform-specific files.

 You will focus on the `app` folder to create the logic of our application.
 You can also quickly check the `tns_modules` to get a better idea of what components the NativeScript framework provides.